Preparation

 Way of the Roses isn’t a sportive type route but can be used for training for one provided time is allowed for slower paced cycling on narrow lanes and shared use sections.

-Many people will plan to do the route in just two days - especially if doing it as a charity challenge - however many others will take four or five days.
 This route is not flat (at least not at first) and so you should plan your ride according to your own ability….
 Which brings us onto the next point.

 A cyclist of reasonable fitness should have no problems completing this route.
 However we realise that it can be difficult to work out what is reasonable fitness….
-Just how high are those hills and how wil I feel after cycling for 3 days?
+Just how high are those hills and how will I feel after cycling for 3 days?

 Luckily I live near the start of the route as did all of my riding companions so that didn’t trouble us.
 To get back from Bridlington we used a hired minibus and helpful friend, who drove over and picked us up.
 This way about 7 people and bikes could travel back together.
 You will need to check out the minibus beforehand to check how you’ll all fit in (on one trip the company removed a row of seats - at a cost).